gyng/webext-boilerplate/docs/index.md

-# webext-boilerplate documentation

 This is the default GitHub Pages setup for [webext-boilerplate](https://github.com/gyng/webext-boilerplate).

 Find me in in `docs/index.md`.

 You can configure your GitHub Pages setup at https://github.com/gyng/webext-boilerplate/settings/pages.

-## webext-boilerplate
+## webext-boilerplate is a WebExtension quickstart

-[webext-boilerplate](https://github.com/gyng/webext-boilerplate) is a WebExtension boilerplate quickstart repository.
+[webext-boilerplate](https://github.com/gyng/webext-boilerplate) is a quickstart repository for WebExtensions.

 It includes a basic setup for: